simonjodet/blog/posts/2013-01-14-partial-mocks-with-mockery.markdown

 * The documentation was really lagging but it's getting there
 * Integration with other tools is poor

 The integration issue for me is really a deal-breaker.
 I really like to have a green bar in [IntelliJ IDEA](http://www.jetbrains.com/idea/).
-I sometimes like to check test coverage live in the IDE.
-There was no Jenkins plugin for atoum (I didn't check lately though).
+I sometimes like to check test coverage live in the IDE. <span style="text-decoration: line-through;">There was no Jenkins plugin for atoum (I didn't check lately though).</span>
+**Update:** [atoum works with Jenkins](https://github.com/atoum/atoum/wiki/atoum-et-Jenkins-(ou-Hudson)) as his author [indicates to me](https://twitter.com/mageekguy/status/290863062636969984).
+And I should have mentioned the [feature request](http://blog.mageekbox.net/?post/2012/11/07/You-use-atoum-and-PhpStorm) for atoum support in IntelliJ IDEA.
+I signed it and you should too.

 And then I stumbled on [Mockery](https://github.com/padraic/mockery).
 Unlike atoum, it doesn't replace PHPUnit, it just replaces its mocking system with a more elegant, powerful and reliable one.